facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 ## Capturing Gfx-Replay Files
 Gfx-Replay files are graphics captures that can be replayed by other applications, such as Blender.
 Recording can be enabled with the `--enable-gfx-replay-save` argument.
 Capturing starts at the first frame and ends (is saved) when pressing the period (`.`) key.
 The `--gfx-replay-save-path` argument can be set to specify a custom save location.

+## Human-in-the-loop tutorial sequence
+The sandbox tool can show a tutorial sequence at the start of every episode to introduce the user to the scene and goals in a human-in-the-loop context.
+To enable this, use the `--show-tutorial` command-line argument.

 ## Testing BatchReplayRenderer

 This is an experimental feature aimed at those of us building the batch renderer.
 Run the above command but also include `--use-batch-renderer` as one of the first arguments.